sudorandom/kmcd.dev/content/posts/2026/http2-from-scratch-part-2/index.md

 type: "posts"
 devtoSkip: true
 canonical_url: https://kmcd.dev/posts/http2-from-scratch-part-2/
-draft: true
+draft: false
 series: ["HTTP From Scratch"]
 ---

 In the previous post, we successfully performed the TLS handshake and sent our 24-byte connection preface.
 To the server, we now look like a valid HTTP/2 client.
 But as soon as that preface is sent, the server starts talking back in a language we haven't yet taught our Go code to understand.

 While HTTP/1.1 communicated in lines of text separated by newlines, HTTP/2 communicates in **frames**.
-Every single interaction from here on out—settings, headers, data, and heartbeats—happens inside a frame.
+Every single interaction from here on out (settings, headers, data, and keepalive pings) happens inside of a frame.
 To progress, we need to build a parser that can slice into these binary packets and make sense of the bits inside.

 ### The Anatomy of a Frame